qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 Python Applications
 ===================

-Often when processing some GIS data, it is handy to create some scripts for automating the process instead of doing the same task again and again.
+It is often handy to create  scripts for automating processes.
 With PyQGIS, this is perfectly possible --- import the :mod:`qgis.core` module, initialize it and you are ready for the processing.

-Or you may want to create an interactive application that uses some GIS functionality --- measure some data, export a map in PDF or any other functionality.
-The :mod:`qgis.gui` module brings various GUI components, most notably the map canvas widget that can be very easily incorporated into the application with support for zooming, panning and/or any further custom map tools.
+Or you may want to create an interactive application that uses GIS functionality --- perform measurements, export a map as PDF, or any other functionality.
+The :mod:`qgis.gui` module brings various GUI components, most notably the map canvas widget that can be incorporated into the application with support for zooming, panning and/or any further custom map tools.